Are you passionate about working with animals and promoting their well-being? Then, a career as an animal attendant might suit you.

 You can work as an Animal Attendant without formal qualifications.
 However, a VET course in animal studies or companion animal services may help find employment.

-Find out what you need to do as an animal attendant, what the job market is like, and what you require to get a job in this rewarding field.
+Find out what animal attendants do, the job market, qualifications, courses, career paths, salary, opportunities, and what you need to get a job in this rewarding field.

 1. What Is An Animal Attendant?

 Animal Attendants work directly with animals to enrich and nurture them.
 They perform everything from feeding, cleaning, grooming, and watering animals to providing first aid and assisting with animal admissions and recovery.

 They work with animals indoors and outdoors to monitor their safety, exercise regimens, and dietary needs.

 The most common duties of an Animal Attendant include the following:

 Dust animals and spray insecticides to control insect pests